Introduction to OCaml Programming

 let mylisteg = Cons(3,Cons(5,Cons(7,Mt)));; (* equivalent in spirit to [3;5;7] *)

-• Observe how above type takes a (prefix) argument, 'amylist is a type function
+• Also observe how above type takes a (prefix) argument, 'amylist is a type function, 'a is the type of list elements

 • Perhaps better syntax would have been type mylist(t) = Mt | Cons of t * (mylist(t))